 Extended Program Description

-The program is directed by Ms. Deena Mansour and Ms. Kelsey Stamm Jimenez at the Maureen and Mike Mansfield Center with assistance from Caitlin Sager.
-Please contact Kelsey for any questions related to this program.
+The program is directed by Ms. Deena Mansour, Ms. Kelsey Stamm Jimenez, and Ms. Shanti Johnson at the Maureen and Mike Mansfield Center.
+Please contact Shanti for any questions related to this program.

 Deena has worked in the field of international exchange since 1990 and at the Mansfield Center since 2009.
 She has managed a number of State Department exchange programs and worked directly for the State Department as a diplomat, living in Southeast Asia for four years and traveling extensively throughout the region.
 She has degrees in international relations, economics, and public administration.